|Birth: ||Nov. 14, 1823|

 I really can't add to what was written except to state that I wish I could have known this man who died nearly 75 years before I was born.
-Dear Melissa was left with six children to raise & a dear husband to mourn.
+Dear Melissa was left with six children to raise and a dear husband to mourn.
 Her 2 youngest children were just 1 & 4 yrs. old.
 She never remarried, passing from this earth on the 4th of July, 1898 while staying with relatives in Ashland, Oregon, following failing health for the past few years.
 Her remains were returned to Albany to be interred by her husband at Riverside Cemetery.

 Leander and Melissa's daughter, Nellie Olivia Burkhart, is my great grandmother.
-She married three times, poor lady, losing her 1st two husbands to TB.
+She married three times, poor lady, loosing her 1st two husbands to TB.
 During her 2nd marriage, my future grandmother, Pearl Laura Baker, was born.

 Leander & Melissa's children & their descendants began holding "Burkhart Reunions" on an almost annual basis.
 I am lucky to have a photo of the 1926 "Reunion" and my mother, Patricia Jean (Taylor) Webb, Peterson, held an "All Burkhart Reunion" in August, 1987 at Burkhart Park in Albany for all Burkhart family members.
 Sadly, however, those photos have been lost and many of those who attended are no longer with us.
 They are dearly missed.